thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

 Notice that the source and sink attributes are defined for all of the routes.
-For ex: the second route object, "Object.Base.route.2" has a sink attribute value of "pga..1".
-Referring back to the pga widget class definition in Section 1.1.8, we know that a pga widget object's constructor has 2 attributes, namely, index and instance.
+For example, the second route object ``Object.Base.route.2`` has a sink attribute value of ``pga..1``.
+Referring back to the pga widget class definition in :ref:`complete_class_definition`, we know that a pga widget object's constructor has two attributes, ``index`` and ``instance``.
 We know the instance of the pga widget in the volume-playback class is 1 by looking at the list of widgets.
 But the index attribute value for the pga widget in the pipeline is unknown.
-It will only be set from a top-level topology config file as in Section 3.
-Therefore, the index attribute is left empty in the class definition and it will populated with the appropriate value by the alsatplg compiler when the route object is built.
-For the machine topology above, the route object "Object.base.route.2" will be built with the right pipeline ID's as follows:
+It will only be set from a top-level topology config file as in :ref:`simple_machine_topology`.
+Therefore, the index attribute is left empty in the class definition.
+The alsatplg compiler will populate the index attribute with the appropriate value when the route object is built.
+For the machine topology above, the route object ``Object.base.route.2`` will be built with the right pipeline IDs as follows:

 .. code-block:: bash